lukechadwick/CS-GO-Aimbot-ESP/README.md

 # CS-GO-Aimbot-ESP
-Research project into how hackers cheat in online games
+Research project into how hackers cheat in online games.

-As a CS:GO player my friends and I are constantly frustrated by the amount of hackers in the game, but as a coder I'm curious as to how they acheieve this programatically, so built my own as a reasearch project into how aimbots/esp hacks work.
+As a CS:GO player my friends and I are constantly frustrated by the amount of hackers in the game, but as a dev I'm curious as to how they acheieve this programatically, so I've built my own as a reasearch project into how aimbots/esp hacks work.

 There are two builds:
 1. A winforms version that uses a directx library for drawing over the game.